rikmicrobio/PySmilarityMol/README.md

 plt.title("Euclidean Distance")
 plt.show()

-Step 2: Hierarchical Clustering and Dendrogram
+## Step 2: Hierarchical Clustering and Dendrogram

-Using the Tanimoto similarity matrix, we apply hierarchical clustering to identify groups of similar compounds.
+### Using the Tanimoto similarity matrix, we apply hierarchical clustering to identify groups of similar compounds.
 The clustering result is visualized as a dendrogram.

-python
-Always show details

-from scipy.cluster import hierarchy

 # Perform hierarchical clustering
 Z = hierarchy.linkage(df_tanimoto, method='ward')